If you can not view this in your eMail program, please click here.

 Evening aarati at the temple is at 7pm and morning aarati is at 7am.
 There is also a small fire ceremony every day (except new and full moon) at 6:30am when the weather is conducive (not raining or too windy and dry).
 The Maha Lakshmi Shop is open from 9am-6pm daily and lunch is served around 12:30.
 We invite you to visit.

-The new-moon fire ceremony is on Friday, August 1 and the full-moon fire ceremony is on Saturday, August 16.
-There is a second new-moon fire ceremony on Saturday, August 30.
+The new-moon fire ceremony is on Tuesday, June 3 and the full-moon fire ceremony is on Wednesday, May 18.
 All fire ceremonies begin at 10:08am and are followed by a meal.
 If you would like to participate by sponsoring a fire, we would like to send you a blessed item from the ceremony.
 They are:

 - $27 sponsorship - copper, brass, nickel Om Namah Shivaya bracelet